shellynagar27/Customer-Insights-for-Credit-Card-Strategy-A-Data-Driven-Pilot-for-Mitron-Bank/README.md

 -  [Linkedin Post]()
 -  find dataset here 👉 [Resume Project Challenge #8 : Provide Insights to the Product Strategy Team in the Banking Domains by Codebasics](https://codebasics.io/challenge/codebasics-resume-project-challenge)
 ## Project Overview
-Mitron Bank is exploring ways to introduce a new line of credit cards.
-Peter Pandey, a data analyst at AtliQ Data Services, has been tasked with analyzing the customer data provided by the bank and delivering key insights to the strategy team.
-His analysis is crucial for securing the project by providing actionable, data-driven recommendations that demonstrate a deep understanding of the target customers' needs.
-Imagine yourself as Peter Pandey, meticulously examining patterns, trends, and customer demographics to unlock valuable insights.
-Through this analysis, you will uncover hidden opportunities that will help Mitron Bank craft tailored offerings for its diverse customer base, guiding them toward an effective credit card strategy.
+This project was conducted for **Mitron Bank**, a legacy financial institution headquartered in Hyderabad, which plans to introduce a new line of credit cards to expand its product offerings. **AtliQ Data Services** proposed a data-driven solution for this initiative.
+As part of a pilot project, Mitron Bank provided a sample dataset of 4000 customers across five cities, focusing on their online spending and demographic details.
+The insights generated from this data will guide the creation of tailored credit card products.

 ## Problem Statement and Background
-Mitron Bank is exploring ways to introduce a new line of credit cards. **Peter Pandey**, a data analyst at AtliQ Data Services, was tasked with analyzing the customer data provided by the bank and delivering key insights to the strategy team.
+Mitron Bank is exploring ways to introduce a new line of credit cards.
+Peter Pandey, a data analyst at AtliQ Data Services, was tasked with analyzing the customer data provided by the bank and delivering key insights to the strategy team.
+Imagine yourself as Peter Pandey, diving deep into customer demographics, spending patterns, and credit scores to uncover trends and preferences that could shape the product’s success.
 His analysis is crucial for securing the project by providing actionable, data-driven recommendations that demonstrate a deep understanding of the target customers’ needs.

 ## Key Objectives
 The key objectives of this project were:
-1. Analyze the spending patterns and demographic information of Mitron Bank's customers.
+1. Analyze the spending patterns and demographic information of Mitron Bank's customers sample data and generate insights to be presented to the strategy team of Mitron Bank.
 2. Provide actionable insights to help Mitron Bank tailor credit card offerings to specific customer segments.
 3. Identify key customer groups that are most likely to be high-value users of the new credit cards.
 4. Present the findings in a clear, visual, and impactful Tableau dashboard.